HelenaLC/BiocSpatialChallenges/README.md

 # Motivation

-The goal of `BiocSpatialChallenges` is to host challenges contributed by and for the Bioconductor community in the context of spatially resolved data.
+The goal of `BiocSpatialChallenges` is to host challenges contributed by and for the Bioconductor community in the context of spatially resolved transcriptomics data.

-While infrastructure and workflows for spatial transcriptomics data analysis are already available elsewhere, we hope to develop tools that interact nicely with already existent Bioconductor infrastructure - as a community!
+While infrastructure and workflows for spatially resolved transcriptomics data analysis are already available elsewhere, we hope to develop tools that interact nicely with already existent Bioconductor infrastructure - as a community!

 # Structure